Lab Testing Services Q&A

 Food and beverages that we consume contain proteins, vitamins, and other nutrients that may cause related levels in your blood to drop or spike, so fasting for eight to twelve hours may help ensure that your blood tests are free from other variables, therefore making your results as accurate as possible.
 Here are the following tests that may require fasting: glucose tests, kidney function tests, basic metabolic panel, liver function tests, cholesterol tests, and blood sugar tests.

-For most of us who have lab testing done are eager to get their results back and to learn more about their health and what changes they might need to make.
+Most of us who have lab testing done are eager to get our results back and to learn more about our health and what changes we might need to make.
 Results typically come back quite quickly so that doctors are able to help treat and manage any conditions discovered.
-Complete blood count, lipid panel, basic metabolic panel are tests that take about 24 hours, while complete metabolic panel takes 24-72 hours.
+Complete blood count, lipid panel, and basic metabolic panel are tests that take about 24 hours, while a complete metabolic panel takes 24-72 hours.
 Getting your test results back also depends on how many tests you are getting done at once and the specific lab where you get tested.

 If you need a physical and an annual blood test, then we encourage you to visit our website so that you can make an appointment at Priority Urgent Care.
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, and Rocky Hill CT.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT, Newington CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, Rocky Hill CT Seymour CT, Middlebury CT, Hartford CT, Addison CT, and BEYOND!

 Additional Services You May Need